bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Next Tasks:

-- The spotlight-interface sprite should just exist on the spotlight model itself, and we'll fit a selection-box around it.

 - Fix blueprinting / ghosts for boosted turrets & searchlight & any control interfaces

 - Test multiplayer online